bkil/freedom-fighters/en/server/linear-chat-forum-threading.md

 * Internationalization
 * Ability to deploy on free hosting (via PHP or Haxe)
+  * Depending on cron, this may introduce significant delays on certain interfaces (up to 1 hour), so a more real time connector is also desirable.
   * Option to piggyback the backend on some widespread server, similarly to [../../hu/service/game-backend.md](../../hu/service/game-backend.md).
   * Option to avoid reaching quotas, like email send/receive limits
 * Federated credentials
   * Multiple admins may run this same system concurrently where they might share the responsibility and/or load balance receiving or sending messages to interfaces.
   * Some of the admins or users may have elevated privileges on some of the platforms that they would like to share with a trusted peer group (or their personal circle of trust).
     * e.g.: Meetup.com, GetTogether.community event updates (Facebook?)
-* Users may desire to map their own personal identities between the interfaces if they had registered accounts on more than one.
+* Users may desire to map their own personal identities (nickname) between the interfaces if they had registered accounts on more than one.

 ## Implementation